juin03/CPC357-IOT-Project/report.md

 ### 2.1 Hardware Components

 #### Microcontroller & Edge Processor
 **ESP32 NodeMCU** [4]: Selected for its dual-core Tensilica Xtensa LX6 processor (up to 240 MHz) and built-in Wi-Fi 802.11 b/g/n capabilities.
-It acts as the edge gateway, performing critical **edge pre-processing** before data transmission to reduce bandwidth and latency:
+It acts as the edge gateway, performing critical **edge pre-processing** before data transmission via **MQTT** to reduce bandwidth and latency:
 *   **Vibration Analysis**: Instead of streaming thousands of raw accelerometer points, the ESP32 captures a burst of **200 high-frequency samples** and calculates the Root Mean Square (RMS) locally.
 This condenses the "roughness" of the motor into a single floating-point value.
     ```cpp
     // Code Snapshot from esp32/main/main.ino